Pyxelslap/SimpleMusicPlayer/README.md

 # SimpleMusicPlayer
-A Simple Music Player made with python curses for Linux<br /><br />
+A Simple Music Player made with python curses for Linux<br />Also uses jp2a for the Image or Art cover<br />
 ![ss](screenshots/ss1.png)

 # Usage